Did Japan just ban tattoos?

 Tokyo-based tattooist Horimitsu has 42,000 followers on Instagram, does his work by hand and reportedly counts US pop singer John Mayer among his clients.

-While most prominent Japanese tattooists practice irezumi, traditional tattoos that often cover the much of the body and share similarities to those sported by the Yakuza, Sugano has an utterly different style.
+While most prominent Japanese tattooists practice irezumi, traditional tattoos that often cover much of the body and share similarities to those sported by the Yakuza, Sugano has an utterly different style.

 Influenced by the time he spent studying in Bali and Thailand, and by his Indian heritage, his works cost between 32,000 yen ($285) and 100,000 yen ($892).